folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Duplicating a course

 1. Find the course you want to duplicate and click on it in the Courses list.
-2. In the Course details window, click **Action > Duplicate**.
+2. In the **course details** window, click **Action > Duplicate**.
 A pop-up window will appear.
 3. In the pop-up window, select the term for the duplicate course.
-4. If the course has cross-listings, and you want the cross-listed courses to also be duplicated, check **Duplicate all cross-listed courses**.
+4. If the course has cross-listings, and you want the cross-listed courses to be duplicated also, check **Duplicate all cross-listed courses**.
 5. Click **Create duplicate course(s)**.

 The new duplicated course will appear, with "- Duplicate" added to the end of the course name.
 Click **Actions > Edit** to edit the course to update the name and other information.